 Are you failing your family the way these 4 celebrities failed theirs?

 Cortes Law Firm Oklahoma City Estate Planning Attorney – These 4 Famous Estate Planning Debacles offer lessons about how to handle your own planning and legacies.
-They should also show the importance of getting experienced lawyers involved; those in North Dakota could look at attorney bios of Fremstad Law to see the standard of legal professionals they have under their employ.

 - Pablo Picasso – The great Dada artist died in 1973 at 91 without a will, a status referred to as “intestate.”
 Of course, Picasso isn’t the first, or the last, celebrity to die intestate.
 However, after he died, his six heirs fought for six years over the wealth of assets he left behind.
 One lesson for us: Make sure you have your estate planning documents in place before you go.